haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

 ### 1. Segmentation of word subsets

-In this stage we split the top-n words into pairs, we can do this in multiple ways to support the Boolean document counting or sliding window based counting discussed in next sections.
+In this stage we split the top-n words into pairs, we can do this in multiple ways to support the Boolean document counting or sliding window-based counting discussed in the next sections.

 ### 2. Probability Estimation methods
 <div>